alan-turing-institute/REG-handbook/content/docs/contributing/reviewing_changes.md

 sharing your knowledge and working with the contributors to achieve the best possible result.
 Reviewing should **not** be an adversarial process.

+## Recognising Contributions

+When reviewing a pull request you should try to make sure everyone's work is recognised.
+See the [Recognising Contributions]({{< relref "content/docs/contributing/recognising_contributions.md" >}}) page for how to do this.

 ## Code Quality

 As a reviewer, one of your jobs is to ensure the quality of the codebase remains